Table of Contents

 Acquire your voter list

-States possess diverse criteria concerning who can demand a voter list, the content within it, what data remains private, and the permissible use of such information.
+States possess diverse criteria concerning who can demand a voter list, the content within it, what voter data remains private, and the permissible use of such information.

-Every state permits certain levels of access to voter registration records for political parties and candidates running for elected positions.
+Every state permits certain levels of access to voter registration data for political parties and candidates running for elected positions.
 Depending on your state of residence, your voter details might also be disclosed to law enforcement, governmental authorities, businesses, researchers, journalists, and the wider public.

 By the numbers: